lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

 ---------------------------------------

-Trajectories can be visualized using external tools such as VMD or OVITO :cite:`humphrey1996vmd, ovito_paper`.
+Trajectories can be visualized using external tools such as VMD or OVITO :cite:`humphrey1996vmd, stukowski2009visualization`.
 To do so, the IDs and positions of the atoms must be regularly written to a file during the simulation.
 This can be accomplished by adding a ``dump`` command to the input file.
 For instance, create a duplicate of